-The maximum award for a Project Grant is \$20,000.
+The maximum award for a Project Grant is \$15,000 and the minimum award is \$5,000.
 The Jury has discretion with regard to the amounts awarded.
-Under the present guidelines the Jury is required to balance two requirements, which are:
+Under the present guidelines the Jury is required to balance the following requirements, when allocating and awarding funding, which are to:

-- (i.)
-The need to allocate the funding to the maximum number of eligible, high quality applications that would be beneficial to the Kingston community; and - (ii.)
-The awarding of grants are sufficient to make a substantial improvement in the operations of the receiving organization.
+- i.
+Support the maximum number of eligible, high quality projects that would be beneficial to the Kingston community; - ii.
+Ensure project plans are viable, accountable, and responsive to community needs; and - iii.
+Award grant amounts that are sufficient to enable success of the projects.